AshmitThakur23/Restaurant-Recommendation-System/README.md

 - Author: [Ashmit Thakur](https://github.com/AshmitThakur23)
 - Project: [Restaurant Recommendation System](https://github.com/AshmitThakur23/Restaurant-Recommendation-System)

-If this project made you hungry and happy, drop a ⭐—it helps more people discover it! 😄🍕
+If this project whetted your appetite, please ⭐ the repo — it helps others find it! 😄🍕